nodeontrain/nodeontrain.xyz/tuts/authorization.md

 );
 {% endhighlight %}

-As usual, it’s a good idea to verify that the test suite is successful before proceeding
+As usual, it's a good idea to verify that the test suite is successful before proceeding

 {% highlight bash %}
 ~/sample_app $ protractor protractor.conf.js